 To provide advice to IHO Secretariat on any amendments required to maintain the S-11 Part B – “INTernational Chart Web Catalogue, Associated Webservices and User Manuals” and, as appropriate, any corresponding ENC catalogue.

-To provide advice to Chairman NCWG and IHO Secretariat on any amendments required to maintain S-11.
+To provide advice to the Chair NCWG and IHO Secretariat on any amendments required to maintain S-11.

-To undertake professional consideration of new information of interest to the EAtHC ICCWG which may impact its business and responsibilities.
+To undertake professional consideration of new information of interest to the EAtHC ICCWG which may impact its business and responsibilities;

+To propose rules to coordinate the S-100 production including an S-101 scheme and the process to coordinate dual-fuel period with the maintenance of both S-57 and S-101 schemes.

 Rules of Procedure

 Membership is open to all full members, associate members and observers (“EAtHC ICCWG Member States” or “Members”) of the Commission wishing to be represented.
-Observers (International Organizations, Non-Governmental Organizations, Industry and Academia stakeholders) may participate to EAtHC ICCWG after being invited.
+Observers (International Organizations, Non-Governmental Organizations, Industry and Academia stakeholders) who wish and can contribute to the activities may participate to EAtHC ICCWG after being invited.
 Each EAtHC ICCWG Member State shall be represented through a single point of contact.
-Noting the technical nature of the Group’s work, participation should be limited to official representatives of Member States and non-Member States, directly concerned with nautical charting.
+Noting the technical nature of the Group’s work, participation should be limited to official representatives of Member States and non-Member States, directly concerned with nautical charting and ENDS.

 The Coordinator will monitor membership to encourage active participation by all chart-producing States within the Region.